-BARCELONA (Reuters) - Nokia (NOKIA.HE) sees demand for higher speed 4G network equipment starting to recover this year, led by Japan, the company's chief executive Rajeev Suri said on Sunday as he announced a series of contracts with telecom operators.
+BARCELONA, Feb 26 (Reuters) - Nokia sees demand for the higher speed 4G network equipment to begin to recover this year, led by Japan, the company's chief executive Rajeev Suri said on Sunday, while announcing a series of contracts with telecom operators.

-The Finnish company has reached a "landmark", 3-year deal with Telefonica (TEF.MC) to build networks in London, Suri said on Sunday, adding that the contract propels Nokia to overcome Ericsson as the leading network supplier in Britain.
+The Finnish company had reached a "landmark", 3-year deal with Telefonica to build higher speed 4.5G networks in London, Suri said, adding that it had displaced a rival network supplier there.

 Nokia also announced that it was working with U.S. telecoms carrier Verizon and semiconductor giant Intel to supply equipment for pre-commmercial 5G services in U.S. markets, including Dallas.

 (Reporting by Eric Auchard, editing by Jussi Rosendahl)